l-gomes-ar/l-gomes-ar/README.md

 # Welcome to My GitHub Profile! 🧙‍♂

 Hello there!
-I'm on a quest to become a software sorcerer, currently pursuing a Bachelor of Applied Science degree in Software Development from BYU-Idaho 🎓.
+I'm on a quest to become a software sorcerer, currently pursuing a Bachelor of Science degree in Software Development from BYU-Idaho 🎓.
 Along the way, I proudly graduated from HarvardX's CS50 and am currently juggling Web Programming with Python and JavaScript there. 🤹‍♂

 But I'm not just about coding spells - I'm a multitasking maestro 🎩, wielding skills in admin wizardry, customer service charm, and logistics magic. 🪄